nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 that is worth to you.
 A scanner reports what it found and nothing about what it could not have found.
 A dashboard counts what it was told to count, and without a floor under it the number means nothing.
-None of it is wrong, and all of it is anonymous trust, because the decision to rely on it lives in someone's head, and heads are not append-only.
+None of it is wrong, and all of it is trust nobody wrote down: the decision to rely on it lives in someone's head, where nobody can audit it.

 The discipline that replaces it is short enough to fit on a card, and every line of it is something the calculus says you can do, not